Chronic wasting disease: Spread

 CWD prions are transmissible within the Cervidae family.
-The disease is not transmissible to humans or livestock.
+The disease has not been confirmed being transmissible to humans or livestock.

+Nevertheless, a 2024 study highlighted a potential link between CWD and human prion disease following the death of two hunters who consumed meat from a CWD-infected deer population.
+In 2022, a 72-year-old man died within a month of presenting with confusion and aggression after his friend had previously died of Creutzfeldt–Jakob.
+While the diagnosis was confirmed as sporadic Creutzfeldt–Jakob, researchers emphasized that cross-species transmission is plausible in animal models and could not be ruled out in this cluster, emphasizing the need for further surveillance.

 How the prions that cause CWD spread is unknown, but recent research indicates that prions can be excreted by deer and elk, and are transmitted by eating grass growing in contaminated soil.
 Animals born in captivity and those born in the wild have been affected with the disease.
 Transmission of CWD is thought to be lateral (from animal to animal).
-Maternal transmission may occur, although it appears to be relatively unimportant in maintaining epidemics.
+Vertical transmission may occur, although it appears to be relatively unimportant in maintaining epidemics.
 An infected deer's saliva is able to spread the CWD prions.
 Exposure between animals is associated with sharing food and water sources contaminated with CWD prions shed by diseased deer.

 Direct

 CWD may be directly transmitted by contact with infected animals, their bodily tissues, and their bodily fluids.
 Spread may result from contact with infected deer regardless of if they are symptomatic.

 Ticks harbor transmission-relevant quantities of infectious prions; consumption of ticks during grooming (alogrooming), a behavior typical of interactions among female deer and females and young, may contribute to oral prion exposures and between-deer (including maternal to offspring) transmission.

 Recent research on Rocky Mountain elk found that with CWD-infected females, many subclinical, a high rate (80%) of maternal-to-offspring transmission of CWD prions occurred, regardless of gestational period.
 While not dispositive relative to disease development in the fetus, this does suggest that maternal transmission may be yet another important route of direct CWD transmission.